Launch report of Imagine!

 Thanks to all involved with the planning, preparation and delivery of this inaugural Imagine!
 STEM Club event, especially the wonderful ARU Student Ambassadors and staff who assisted.
 CSES gratefully acknowledge Professor David Humber and ARU for the use of the wonderful SuperLab and other facilities, and ECC for their financial support and assistance.

 CSES together with ARU plan to offer further Imagine!
 STEM events.
-Register your interest via the Imagine!
-STEM Club application form.
+Fine out more at the Imagine!
+STEM Club web pages.
 CSES is the hub for STEM in Essex.